Khamoshiyan

 The film stars Gurmeet Choudhary, Ali Fazal and Sapna Pabbi in lead roles.
 Initially, the film was scheduled for release on 23 January 2015 but was postponed to 30 January 2015.
-According to Box Office India the film was declared "Average".
+According to Box Office India the film was declared "average."

 Plot

-Kabir Walia is a novelist whose failed career and relationship with Simran made him move to Kashmir in search of an inspirational story.
+Kabir Malhotra is a novelist whose failed career and relationship with Simran made him move to Kashmir in search of an inspirational story.
 During his journey, he stops at a guesthouse run by the beautiful but mysterious Meera Sharma Dhanrajgir.
 Meera is married to Jaidev Dhanrajgir, an ill man confined to his bed.
 On his first night there, Kabir sees strange apparitions.
 He becomes attracted to Meera and finds out that she has not left the house for two years.

 Kabir, now in love with her, tries to take her away from the house.
 While driving away, an evil force comes before their car and they meet with an accident.
 Curious, Kabir calls a Tantrik, who discovers an evil spirit in the house.
 He claims that the spirit is of Jaidev, who is dead.
 Realization dawns upon Kabir, and he recalls Meera speaking on the phone in a man's voice and never seeing Jaidev in person.
 He sneaks into Jaidev's room, only to find Jaidev sleeping.
 Furious with Kabir, Meera tells him to leave.